cesanta/mongoose-os/docs/services/logstore.service.yaml.md

       ],
       "keep_as_json": true
     },
-    "timestamp": {
+    "src": {
-      "doc": "Timestamp of a message in milliseconds since Epoch.", "type": "integer"
+      "doc": "Override src id.
+Used to log on behalf of another source, if permitted.", "type": "string"
     },
     "stream": {
       "doc": "Log stream name.
 Defaults to `\"console\"`.", "type": "string"
+    },
+    "timestamp": {
+      "doc": "Timestamp of a message in milliseconds since Epoch.", "type": "integer"
     }
   },
   "required_args": [